a-mohan1/a-mohan1.github.io/index.md

 author_profile: true
 ---

-I leverage data science and computational science in my work to design new products and processes.
+I leverage data science and computational science to design new products and processes.

+In my work in the battery industry, and previously in the materials and chemical industry, I have been applying a combination of physics-based computational techniques, statistical data analysis, data science and machine learning to design and optimize systems and processes, using Python, C++ and MATLAB.

 I earned my Ph.D. at MIT, where I conducted research on the mathematical modeling and stochastic simulation of complex flows.
 Here is a video from one of my stochastic simulations: